collinsrhuffiii/modulated-messages/README.md

 ## Graphing

 PyQtGraph is used to graph the FFT and AM signal of the samples received.
+The graphing server creates a ZMQ socket to receive samples from the process that receives IQ samples from the SDR and decodes the messages.